scelsic2/employee-tracker/README.md

 Result from selecting View Department.
 ![result of view department prompt](./images/s1.png)

-Result from selecting Add a Department, the View a Department
+Result from selecting Add a Department, then View a Department
 ![result of add department prompt](./images/s2.png)

 View all Employee Roles, Add a Role, and then View again to see updates.